 If you like eggplant, I have recipes in this book for masala stuffed eggplant and smoky eggplant curry, or baingan bharta.

 - ½ cup coriander leaves

-After 30 minutes, gently squeeze the eggplant to drain the water, then pat dry with a paper towel.
+- After 30 minutes, gently squeeze the eggplant to drain the water, then pat dry with a paper towel.
 Lightly dust the eggplant with the besan, shaking off any excess.

-Add ground fenugreek seeds, and mix well.
+- Add the ground fenugreek seeds, and mix well.

-Add the fried eggplant and sugar and cook on low heat for two minutes.
+- Add the fried eggplant and sugar and cook on low heat for two minutes.

-Add the grated ginger, mix well, and remove from the heat.
+- Add the grated ginger, mix well, and remove from the heat.
 Cover the pan with lid for about five minutes so that the ginger cooks.